front-commerce/developers.front-commerce.com/source/docs/concepts/react-components-structure.md

 ## Step 3: Split business and UI logic

-The core product continued to grow, we had more and more components and the sun was shiny.
+The core product continued to grow, we had more and more components and the sun was shining.
 But after a while we felt that the theme was inconsistent.
 Even though it was the whole point of Atomic Design, we failed at building a homogeneous theme.